rickyg365/coding_environment/README.md

 # coding_environment

-a repository for sharing some dot files configs and other coding environment setup files
+a repository for dot file configs and other coding environment setup files

 ## External Dependacies